 The Centers for Disease Control and Prevention (CDC) recommends washing hands with soap and water frequently to reduce contamination from germs and chemicals.

 However, people move constantly and are not always close to a sink.
-Therefore, you should always carry an alcohol-free hand sanitizer with you, but not before understanding the merits and demerits of this product, how to choose one, and how to use it.
+Therefore, you should always carry hand sanitizer with you.
+Here we discuss the merits and demerits of alcohol free hand sanitizer, how to choose one, and how to use it.

 The Pros and Cons of alcohol-free hand sanitizers